MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/b2b/quick-bulk-orders.md

 You can create new order templates by going to **My account \> Manage order templates** and selecting **Create an order template**.
 Another way to create a new order template is to navigate to a product details page (PDP) for an item, select a variant (if applicable), and then select **Add to order template**.
 This action opens the **Add to order template** view, where you can select **Create new** to create a new order template.

-As of 10.0.37, the order templates support catalogs and hence if the catalog feature is enabled, then each order template line saves the corresponding catalog information.
-Thus, when the users add one or more lines from the order template to their shopping cart, the cart lines get the correct catalog information from the order template lines.
-Additionally, a new batch job named **"Synchronize order templates"** is now available which syncs the order templates information from the channel database to the back office.
+As of Commerce version 10.0.37, order templates support catalogs so that when the catalog feature is enabled, each order template line saves the corresponding catalog information.
+When users add one or more lines from the order template to their shopping cart, the cart lines get the correct catalog information from the order template lines.
+Also, the **Synchronize order templates** batch job that syncs order template information from the channel database to headquarters is available to use.

-> [!Note]
+> [!NOTE]
-> We highly recommend to run the "Synchronize order templates" job at regular intervals e.g. once per day so that the order templates information is synced to the back office.
+> Microsoft recommends that you run the **Synchronize order templates** job at regular intervals (for example, once per day) so that order template information is synced to headquarters.

 The following illustration shows an example of an order template.